 The Inner Circle by Brad Meltzer, fed my love of conspiracy theories as he took me on one heck of a ride in Washington D.C.

 Beecher White is an archivist at the National Archives in Washington D.C.
 While trying to impress an old high school flame with a tour of the National Archives, he finds himself at the center of a Presidential level conspiracy.
 While giving Clementine the tour, along with Orlando his friend at the Archives, they find a book by George Washington himself, right before the president is scheduled to be in this private chamber.
 Immediately after finding it, his friend dies.
-Thus begins, a series of events, clues and conspiracy theories, that will have you wondering who is friend and who is foe.
-Do not expect to get to know Beecher or any of the other characters, as this book is completely plot driven, I would not quote any of the history in this book as fact either.
-I enjoyed this fast paced, action packed thriller.
+Thus begins, a series of events, clues and conspiracy theories, that will have you wondering who is a friend and who is a foe.
+Do not expect to get to know Beecher or any of the other characters, as this book is completely plot driven, I would not quote any of the histories in this book as fact either.
+I enjoyed this action-packed thriller.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone